 When he had her standing at his side, he pointed down the slope from the ridgeline into the lake’s bowl.
 It all gusted into visibility.
 She could see the wake of a swimming deer.
 A line of flame crept, as though the drought had cracked open the crust, exposing the mantle.
 Smoke poured in layers, brown and yellow, pale grey.

 But not far off, on their hillside, a lone pine whistled and billowed orange heat.
 That was why the screaming…the noise had coincided with her fall.

 “We have nothing to worry about.”

 In a second or two after he’d said this, he laughed.
 Not that she supposed he meant anything.
 Not in the grand scheme of things, not for present safety.
 He was entertained, that was all, over the house.
 Nothing to worry about.
 Soon resolved.

 Miles had come with the volunteers.
 Unless he’d come trying to reach her.

-You made your stand.
+You make your stand.
 You lose.
 She could get inside his head, hear Miles say this to himself.
 She guessed she had, since it was an act of God, too much to fight.

 “No, seriously,” she told him.
 “I don’t think the fire’ll get as far as the ridgetop.”

 “Well, it might not.
 But life’s gonna be rough without electricity.
 Without neighbors.”
 Another little laugh.
 “They’ve been chucking up the road pretty badly.”
-He kicked at the loose asphalt, breaking off from the uphill lane.
+He kicked at the asphalt, loosening from the uphill lane.

 “You don’t really think I’d sit up there griping.”